 Pursue a rewarding career in a healthcare field with a bachelor’s degree from Grand Canyon University’s (GCU) College of Nursing and Health Care Professions.
 With a long tradition of preparing students to fill evolving roles in the healthcare industry, we offer a variety of undergraduate healthcare degree programs to help you find your purpose.

-If you are interested in a career in the healthcare field, we offer a health care administration degree, undergraduate health science program and Bachelor of Science in Athletic Training.
+If you are interested in a career in the healthcare field, we offer a healthcare administration degree.
 Is your calling a career in nursing?
-Consider our BSN program, offered on our main campus in Phoenix and at satellite locations throughout Arizona.
+Consider our BSN program, offered on our main campus in Phoenix or our ABSN program in Phoenix — Sun City, Tucson, Las Vegas — Henderson and the Sandy — Salt Lake City area.
+Interested in changing careers?
 Already an RN?
 Learn more about our RN to BSN degree program.

 College of Nursing and Health Care Professions

-GCU’s College of Nursing and Health Care Professions helps to develop healthcare professionals who have a focus on promoting health, wellness, safety and quality care.
+GCU’s College of Nursing and Health Care Professions develops healthcare professionals who have a focus on promoting health, wellness, safety and quality care.